linkedin/css-blocks/packages/@css-blocks/ember/README.md

   <img alt="CSS Blocks" width="480px" src="http://css-blocks.com/static/media/wordmark-animated.012177e4.svg" />
 </p>

-# @css-blocks/ember-app
+# @css-blocks/ember

-An ember-cli addon for Ember applications using CSS Blocks in its application code.
-This addon should be a dependency in Ember applications.
+An ember-cli addon for Ember applications using CSS Blocks applications, addons, and engines that author stylesheets using CSS Blocks.

 This addon is only part of the Ember build pipeline for CSS Blocks!
-Your application, as well as any addons or engines you rely on, will need the `@css-blocks/ember` addon as a dependency if they have any CSS Blocks files.
+Any application that consumes CSS Blocks from itself, an addon, or an engine will need the `@css-blocks/ember-app` addon as a dependency.

 ## Basic Usage

-1. Add this addon as a dependency to your application.
+1. Add this addon as a dependency to your application, addon, or engine.
-2. Also make sure you add `@css-blocks/ember` as a dependency if you are authoring css using CSS Blocks.
+2. Also make sure you the application adds `@css-blocks/ember-app` as a dependency.
 3. Run `ember build`.

-If your application has a `app/styles/app.css` file, the build output of CSS Blocks will be automatically added to end of that file.
-If your project uses some other filename (E.g. due to preprocessing) then a file named `app/styles/css-blocks.css` is added to your application styles directory during the build and it can be included/imported by your preprocessor or concatenated with other files to produce your application's css file.

-If your application uses engines, the `css-blocks` service must be added as a dependency to each engine that uses `@css-blocks/ember`.

-That's it!
-For development builds, we'll generate CSS output with some developer-friendly BEM class names so you can better understand your application.
-For production builds, you'll get a CSS artifact that's been concatenated, optimized, and minified.
+See the [README for `@css-blocks/ember-app](../ember-app/README.md) for more instructions.

 ## Options